Hellgate (1989 film): Contemporary

+Retrospective

 Andrew Smith of Popcorn Pictures gave the film an abysmal score of 1/10, writing, "Hellgate isn’t just bad, it’s on the same ‘utterly terrible’ plane of existence as the likes of Troll and Raging Sharks.
 It's not a film you can even watch if you're curious about how awful it is.
 Just forget it ever existed."
 Michael Weldon in The Psychotronic Video Guide gave the film a negative review, noting: "Ron Palillo (from Welcome Back, Kotter), who was nearly 40 at the time, stars in this awful, irritating teen horror movie."

 Graeme Clark from The Spinning Image awarded the film 1/10 stars, calling it "utter garbage" and criticized the film's script, phony special effects, and acting.
+In his book Creature Features: The Science Fiction, Fantasy, and Horror Movie Guide (2000), John Stanley described the film as "Direct-to-video junk designed for visual shocks rather than coherency."

+Daniel Goodwin, refiewng the film for Scream magazine in 2014, wrote that director William A. Levey "pumps the film’s action with a bracing, playful mayhem which slightly elevates the wafer thin story and kill-fodder characters.
+While endearing, Hellgate's rubber creatures, fuzzy visuals and wonky, dream-like set pieces fail to compensate for its clumsy plot foundation."
+Andrew Marshall of Starburst magazine gave the film a mixed review, writing: "The whole film feels like a feature-length episode of Garth Marenghi’s Darkplace and should be taken about as seriously... in terms of professional and objective analysis of the film’s quality, it’s a 2, but if you’re a connoisseur of the unintentional comedy value of irredeemably atrocious films, consider it an 8."